 Permanent Placement: means the Engagement of any Candidate by a Client either on a part time or full time basis for an indefinite period of time or any term intended to last longer than 6 weeks.

-Short Term Placement: means the Engagement of any Candidate by a Client for any fixed period of time not exceeding 6 weeks with an agreed date of termination for the employment inside of this time limit.
+Short Term Placement: means the Engagement of any Candidate by a Client for any fixed period of time not exceeding 6 weeks with an agreed date of termination for the employment inside of this time limit, such period of time can be extended at the discretion of the Agency’s Managing Director.

-Trial Basis: at the request of the Client the first 4 weeks of the Engagement will be on a trial period basis.
+Trial Basis: at the request of the Client the first 5 days of the Engagement will be on a trial period basis.

-Trial Basis Fee charged at a daily rate of £50 per day or £250 per week (5 day week) and payable within 7 days of the expiration of the Trial Basis.
+Trial Basis Fee: charged at a daily rate of £25 per day or £125 per week (5 day week) and payable within 7 days of the expiration of the Trial Basis.

+VAT: is payable on all and any fees charged by the Agency.

 AGREEMENT